How to install LogChimp on Ubuntu?

 Install Node.js

-You will need to have a supported version of Node installed system-wide in the manner described below.
+You will need to have a supported version of Node installed system-wide as described below.
 If you have a different setup, you may encounter problems.

 # Add the NodeSource APT repository for Node 12